Watch Jordan Poole Break Luka Doncic's Ankles

 Jordan Poole had an incredible crossover on Luka Doncic during Thursday's game between the Golden State Warriors and Dallas Mavericks in Texas.

-The Golden State Warriors are in Texas taking on the Dallas Mavericks on Thursday night, and during the game Jordan Poole had an incredible crossover on Luka Doncic.
+The Golden State Warriors were in Texas taking on the Dallas Mavericks on Thursday night, and during the game Jordan Poole had an incredible crossover on Luka Doncic.

 The clip can be seen in the tweet that is embedded below from the Twitter account of Warriors on NBCS.